-The 28 Gb/s 0.8 mm connection system is based on industry-proven card edge style contacts, which mate with a single wipe, and are physically robust.
+The 0.8 mm connection system is based on industry-proven card edge style contacts, which mate with a single wipe, and are physically robust.

-The mating interfaces of paddle card to receptacle body and receptacle body to circuit board are enabled with SFF-8663 Cage.
+The mating interfaces of paddle card to receptacle body and receptacle body to circuit board are enabled with SFF-8683 Cage.

-The cage/shield is mounted separately to the host board so that the stress imposed by insertion and removal of the cable module does not affect the signal/body solder joints.
+The cage/shield is mounted separately to the host board so that the stress imposed by insertion and removal of the module does not affect the signal/body solder joints.

-This connector system was designed to satisfy the needs for 28 Gigabits/second serial data transmission applications where signals have rise times typically in the range of 9.6(20-80) ps over a nominal 100 ohm differential balanced copper link.
-Design goals were minimization of crosstalk and minimum transmission line impedance discontinuity across the connector interface at speeds of up to 28 Gigabits/second on both rows of contacts.
+This connector system was designed to satisfy the needs for high speed serial data transmission applications.
+Design goals were minimization of crosstalk and minimum transmission line impedance discontinuity across the connector interface on both rows of contacts.

 The transmission line impedance of the connector itself (not including the termination interface to the wire or board) matches the electrical bulk cable within the tolerances allowed for the bulk cable.
 This connection scheme may be used in multiple places within a cabling environment.
-Though it has been designed for a 100 ohm environment this connector will function acceptably at other impedance levels (to be optimized on a case by case basis).
+Though it has been designed for a 100 Ohm environment this connector will function acceptably at other impedance levels (to be optimized on a case by case basis).

-This specification includes the Minimum lengths, widths and positional tolerances of the contacts.
+This specification includes the Minimum lengths, widths, and positional tolerances of the contacts.